Turbulentarius/3d-model-viewer/README.md

-Make sure to place a file in the root `./model.glb` — you can export models from Blender to `.glp`!
+Make sure to place a file in the public folder `./public/model.glb` — you can export models from Blender to `.glp`!

 Currently the following is possible: